Olympic record progression track cycling – Men's team pursuit

 This is an overview of the progression of the Olympic track cycling record of the men's 4000 m team pursuit, as recognised by the Union Cycliste Internationale (UCI).

 The men's team pursuit was introduced at the 1908 Summer Olympics and with the 4000 m distance at the 1920 Summer Olympics.
 Strangely the UCI list the first Olympic record as of 1992 although the event has already been contested at several Olympic Games before.

 Progression

 ♦ denotes a performance that is also a current world record.
-Statistics are correct as of the end of the 2020 Summer Olympics.
+Statistics are correct as of the 6th of August 2024.